coreos/ignition/doc/migrating-configs.md

 ### Networkd section is removed

 The networkd section has been removed.
 Use the files section instead.
 Refer to the [networkd documentation][networkd-docs] for more information.

+## From 2.x.0 to 2.3.0

+Refer to [this doc in the `spec2x`](https://github.com/coreos/ignition/tree/spec2x/doc/migrating-configs.md) branch of this repository.

 [networkd-docs]: https://www.freedesktop.org/software/systemd/man/systemd-networkd.html#
 [operator-notes]: operator-notes.md